Harrison Park (New Jersey)

 Harrison Park is a former baseball ground located in Harrison, New Jersey, a town adjacent to Newark, New Jersey.
 The ground was home to the Newark Peppers of the Federal League in 1915.
 The field was also known as "Peppers Park" or "Peps Park".
+In publications such as city directories and newspapers, it was often called Federal Baseball Park even during its International League days.

 Location

 The ballpark was located within the city limits of Harrison, a block and a half east of the Passaic River and a block and a half west of the former Harrison Hudson and Manhattan Railroad (now PATH) station.
 Home plate was in the northwest corner.
 The ballpark was bounded by Middlesex Street [now Angelo Cifelli Drive] (north, third base); South 3rd Street (east, left field); Burlington Avenue (south, right field); and South 2nd Street (west, first base).
-There were (and are) railroad yards skirting the southeast corner of the property; oil tanks were visible behind the right-center field seating, adjacent to the rail yards.
+There were (and are) railroad yards skirting the southeast corner of the property; Public Service Corporation oil tanks were visible behind the right-center field seating, adjacent to the rail yards.
 An Otis Elevator Company factory stood across the street to the west, near the river.

 Baseball

 The stadium had a seating capacity of around 21,000.
 It was a large ballpark, with dimensions of 375 feet in left, 450 feet to center and 375 feet in right; these dimensions, and the fact that baseball was still in its "dead ball" era, made it difficult to hit for power.
 Just six home runs were hit in Federal League play in Harrison, and only one left the ballpark, hit by the Peps' Emil Huhn (his only career home run).
 Huhn would be better known as Fred Toney's catcher in the "double no-hit" game on May 2, 1917, where both Toney and Hippo Vaughn tossed no-hitters through nine innings.
 A crowd of 26,032 attended the opener on April 16, 1915; subsequent crowds were in the 5,000-10,000 range.

 Hal Chase, the "Black Prince of Baseball", was involved in an altercation just outside Harrison Park after a game on Sunday, April 25, 1915.
 Chase, playing for the Federal League team in Buffalo, came to blows with Newark fan Billy Quinn, who had been heckling Chase.
 Saloon owner (and former boxer) Patrick McGuigan joined the fray and landed a few blows before police broke up the brawl.
 Chase was uninjured and played the next two days in Harrison.

-After the Federal League disbanded at the end of the 1915 season, the ballpark was home to the minor league Newark Bears of the International League until 1923.
+After the Federal League disbanded at the end of the 1915 season, the American and National Leagues acquired the ballpark.
+After Wiedenmayer's Park closed the next year, MLB rented Harrison Park to the minor league Newark Bears of the International League until it burned in 1923.